 Preparation:

-Seasoning: In a separate bowl, mix the garlic, pepper, salt, cumin, oil, and Huacatay (also known as muster wild marigold or black mint).
-Depending on your location, the last ingredient might not be available, but if you are in Peru, you can find it at any local market, giving a unique taste to the cuy.
+• Seasoning: In a separate bowl, mix the garlic, pepper, salt, cumin, oil, and Huacatay (also known as muster wild marigold or black mint).
+Depending on your location, the last ingredient might not be available, but if you are in Peru, you can find it at any local market.
+It gives the cuy a unique taste.

-Marination: Cover the whole body guinea pig in and out with the prepared seasoning.
+• Marination: Cover the whole body of the guinea pig in and out with the prepared seasoning.
 Then, leave it for some time to marinate (recommended at least 1 hour)

 Cuy Chactado

-The guinea pig is coated in seasoned flour and deep-fried in vegetable oil until it becomes crunchy; in some restaurants, the chefs will use a big stone to deepen the pan for the guinea pig to be easily broken up.
+The guinea pig is coated in seasoned flour and deep-fried in vegetable oil until it becomes crunchy; in some restaurants, the chefs will use a big stone to deepen the pan so the guinea pig can easily break up.
 The deep-fried guinea pig is then served with potatoes and salad.
-Cuy Chattado is called the Arequipa region style, where guinea pig is mixed with spices and then fried.
+Cuy Chactado is called the Arequipa region style, where guinea pig is mixed with spices and then fried.
 The result is a juicy, flavorful, and truly unique meal you won't find anywhere else.

 Ingredients: